For Educators

 Special Events for Educators and Students

 Our center is also a member of the Wisconsin International Resource Consortium (WIRC), a collaboration among the nine UW-Madison Area Studies Centers with the mission to provide internationally themed outreach programming, resources, and support to K-14 teachers and students, Minority Serving Institutions (MSI), and Community Colleges.
-For more WIRC-related programming, please see our website.
+For more WIRC-related programming, please see their website.

 Invite CREECA to Your School!